5jotters/vRF-briefing/docs/LocalProcedures.md

  Rejoining and communication procedure with tanker as described:

+ - Probe aircrafts will proceed to Southern tanker ARCO, PRESET #12 269.0 UHF.

  - Boom aircrafts will proceed to Northern tanker TEXACO, PRESET #13 268.0 UHF.

- - Probe aircrafts will proceed to Southern tanker TEXACO, PRESET #13 268.0 UHF.

  - Each flight leader must pay attention to the comms in order to deconflict with other formations in the vecinities of the tanker.